nuodb/nuodb-collector/README.md

 docker tag <SHA> <TAG>
 ```

-## Running Prerequisites
+## Prerequisites

-### NuoDB Domain
+### NuoDB Database

-As a prerequisite you must have a running NuoDB domain.
+As a prerequisite you must have a running NuoDB Admin domain and database.
 To start NuoDB in Docker, follow the [NuoDB Docker Blog Part I](https://nuodb.com/blog/deploy-nuodb-database-docker-containers-part-i).
 Following this tutorial will also create the Docker network `nuodb-net`.